duredent/duredent.github.io/README.md

+# Duredent's First Web Page Ever!

+  So happy to have my very own web page, now if only I could avoid embarrassing myself with childish comments...

+## Objective #1

+  Learn yet another syntax, yay!!
+Does my first sub-title look ok, or is it like #not#?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/duredent/duredent.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.